VivekThazhathattil/dekadico/README.md

 ### Contact

-If you have any questions, bug reports or other wishes, feel free to contact me on vivek.thazhathattil@gmail.com.
+If you have any questions, bug reports, suggestions or other wishes, feel free to contact me on vivek.thazhathattil@gmail.com.
 I'll respond to you at the earliest.

 ### License